hipc-book/hipc-book.github.io/_lectures_in_progress/10-heterogeneous_programming.md

 _**Figure 4:** The design for the Frontier system, with performance in excess of 1 ExaFLOP/s_ {: style="color:gray; font-size: 90%; text-align: center;" }

-Frontier is a 1.1 ExaFLOP/s (achieved) system consisting of AMD EPYC Trento CPUs with AMD Radeon Instinct MI250X GPUs.
+Frontier is a 1.1 ExaFLOP/s (achieved) system consisting of AMD EPYC "Trento" CPUs with AMD Radeon Instinct MI250X GPUs.

 The Aurora system came online in 2023 achieved 0.58 ExaFLOP/s in November 2023 (for approximately half of the machine).
-The full system will achieve in excess of 1 ExaFLOP/s.
+The machine officially broke the ExaFLOP barrier in June 2024, achieving 1.01 ExaFLOP/s.
 It is constructed with Intel CPUs and GPUs -- with each node containing two Intel Xeon Sapphire Rapids Max CPUs, with six Intel Xe Max (Ponte Vecchio) GPUs.

 El Capitan is expected to be delivered in 2024 and will exceed 2 ExaFLOP/s.
 Like Frontier, El Capital will consist of AMD hardware, with EPYC Genoa CPUs and a next-generation Radeon Instinct architecture.